agneevX/home-assistant/README.md

 ## Background

-Home Assistant is running in a Python `venv` on a Raspberry Pi 4 (4GB), with an SSD.
+Home Assistant is running in a Python `venv` on a Raspberry Pi 4 (4GB), with an SSD (Crucial MX500).

 ## Lovelace layout